zv/dotfilez/README.md

   * You can only write code the way you practice.
   * It is much easier to learn 10,000 things through the full realization of one human discipline of knowledge than to realize skill in a craft through learning 10,000 things.
   * Theres always more than one way to the top of the mountain.
+  * There are no facts, only interpretations.
+  * Deliberation is superior to caution.

 ### Git Keywords